 14. Place the water pump into position and secure with two cap screws.
-Tighten to 8 ft-lb.

-■NOTE: Ensure the slotted water pump shaft is aligned with the groove in the counter balancer shaft.
+Tighten to 8 ft-lb. - NOTE: Ensure the slotted water pump shaft is aligned with the groove in the counter balancer shaft.
 15. Install the crossover tube on the water pump and cylinder head making sure the O-ring is properly positioned.
+16. Install the aluminum spacer (A) then the gear shift selector switch onto the shift arm shaft.
+When installing the gear shift selector switch onto the shaft, align the protrusion on the back of the switch into the recess in the magneto cover.

-16. Install the gear position switch.
-17. Install the shift arm on the shift arm shaft making sure the scribed marks (from removing) are aligned.
-Tighten securely.
+17. Install the shift arm on the shift arm shaft making sure the markings are aligned.
+Tighten the cap screw securely.

 18. Place the outer magneto cover into position on the left-side cover; then tighten four cap screws to 6 ft-lb.